Can you drive a car if your name is not on the insurance?

 Are you covered under existing insurance?

 Auto insurance companies usually consider licensed members of one’s household when calculating insurance premiums, provided they are licensed to drive.
-But the extent of coverage may vary.
+However, the extent of coverage may vary.

 If your loved one names you on the policy, you will be insured as a driver no matter what vehicle you use.
 You don’t have to be listed if you’re married and your spouse has liability insurance.
 You will be automatically covered as long as you live together.
 However, if you’re separated, you will not be covered unless you have your estranged spouse’s permission to drive their vehicle.